Gonzalo Segares

-Gonzalo Segares González (born October 13, 1982) is a Costa Rican retired footballer who spent most of his career with Chicago Fire in the Major League Soccer.
+Gonzalo Segares González (born October 13, 1982) is a Costa Rican former professional footballer who spent most of his career with Major League Soccer club Chicago Fire.
 He currently serves as head coach for the United States U17 national team.

 Playing career

 Youth and college

 Segares started his career playing in Saprissa's minor league system, before being awarded with a scholarship to play college soccer at Virginia Commonwealth University from 2001 to 2004.
 Segares was a strong player from his debut, starting all 83 games he played in his four seasons.
 He registered 16 goals and 10 assists from the back in his four years with the team, was a first-team All-CAA selection his final three years, and was a first team All-American and Hermann Trophy finalist as a senior.
 During this time he also played with the Williamsburg Legacy in the USL Premier Development League.